ulisse1996/jaorm/README.md

 ### Query

-For each interface that contains a method with **Query** annotation, an implementation is generated.
+For each interface that contains a method with **Query** annotation or is annotated with **Dao** annotation, an implementation is generated.

 Implemented Method execute sql value in the annotation and return an object for a non-void method.
 If returned Object is an Entity , Entity module create the mapped entity else the first column is returned.